tldr-pages/tldr/pages/common/cmake.md

 - Generate a Makefile and use it to compile a project in a separate "build" directory (out-of-source build):

 `cmake -H. -B{{build}} && make -C {{build}}`

-- Run cmake in interactive mode (it will ask for each variable, instead of using defaults):

-`cmake -i`